-Do you believe you need a tooth removed, but aren’t sure?
+Do you believe you need a tooth removed but aren’t sure?
 Are you experiencing tooth pain but don’t know why?

 Alexander Dentistry offers tooth extractions for many reasons.
 Most tooth extractions are performed in the office by general dentist Dr. Alexander.
 Wisdom teeth removal in our Jacksonville dental office is a common type of tooth extraction.
-Other teeth may need to be removed if they are causing problems, such as misalignment, severe overcrowding, or if they have significant decay or damage.
+Other teeth may need to be removed if they are causing problems, such as misalignment, severe overcrowding, or significant decay or damage.

 Learn about the benefits of dental implants for missing teeth if you’ve already had a necessary tooth extraction.